- Your Business

 Cross border e-commerce platforms allows brands to sell online without having a physical presence in China (what is so complicated!)

 Setting up a shop on a China’s cross-border platforms allows brands to utilize Chinese payment methods as well as the delivery infrastructure offered by many of these platforms.
-It’s really convenient for foreign brands because these platforms allow you to adapt your approach to the chinese e-commerce and to the habits of your targets.
+It’s really convenient for foreign brands because these platforms allow you to adapt your approach to the Chinese e-commerce and to the habits of your targets.
+It is a great first step to start your China dream.

-But, be aware, you must also develop an effective marketing strategy in order to drive qualified and engaged traffic to your store.
-Without traffic you can’t exist in China.
+But, be aware, you must also develop an effective marketing strategy in order to drive qualified and engaged traffic to your store as well as converting this traffic into sales.
+Without a strong brand, you may get as much exposure as any other successful brand and still fail because your conversion rate is too low.

-Tmall.com, also known as Tian Mao in Chinese, is the China’s largest online B2C retailer.
+Tmall.com, also known as Tianmao Chaoshi in Chinese, is the China’s largest online B2C retailer.

 The platform provides a wide range of products such as clothing, food, luxury shoes and many other types of products.